Exploration of Io

 The advent of uncrewed spaceflight in the 1950s and 1960s provided an opportunity to observe Io up-close.
 In the 1960s the moon's effect on Jupiter's magnetic field was discovered.
 The flybys of the two Pioneer probes, Pioneer 10 and 11 in 1973 and 1974, provided the first accurate measurement of Io's mass and size.
 Data from the Pioneers also revealed an intense belt of radiation near Io and suggested the presence of an atmosphere.
 In 1979, the two Voyager spacecraft flew through the Jupiter system.
 Voyager 1, during its encounter in March 1979, observed active volcanism on Io for the first time and mapped its surface in great detail, particularly the side that faces Jupiter.
 The Voyagers observed the Io plasma torus and Io's sulfur dioxide (SO_{2}) atmosphere for the first time.
 NASA launched the Galileo spacecraft in 1989, which entered Jupiter's orbit in December 1995.
 Galileo allowed detailed study of both the planet and its satellites, including six flybys of Io between late 1999 and early 2002 that provided high-resolution images and spectra of Io's surface, confirming the presence of high-temperature silicate volcanism on Io.
 Distant observations by Galileo allowed planetary scientists to study changes on the surface that resulted from the moon's active volcanism.

-In 2016, Juno arrived at Jupiter, and while the mission was designed to study Jupiter’s atmosphere and interior, it has performed several distant observations of Io using its visible-light telescope, JunoCAM, and its near-infrared spectrometer and imager, JIRAM.
+In 2016, Juno arrived at Jupiter, and while the mission was designed to study Jupiter's atmosphere and interior, it has performed several distant observations of Io using its visible-light telescope, JunoCAM, and its near-infrared spectrometer and imager, JIRAM.

 NASA and the European Space Agency (ESA) have made plans to return to the Jupiter system in the 2020s.
-ESA plans to launch the Jupiter Icy Moon Explorer (JUICE) to explore Ganymede, Europa, and Callisto in 2022, while NASA will launch Europa Clipper in 2025.
+ESA launched the Jupiter Icy Moon Explorer (Juice) to explore Ganymede, Europa, and Callisto in 2023, while NASA launched the Europa Clipper in 2024.
 Both will arrive in the Jupiter system in the late 2020s and early 2030s and should be able to acquire distant observations of Io.
 The proposed NASA Discovery mission Io Volcano Observer, currently going through a competitive process to be selected, would explore Io as its primary mission.
 In the meantime, Io continues to be observed by the Hubble Space Telescope as well as by Earth-based astronomers using improved telescopes such as Keck and the European Southern Observatory.